cadCAD-org/governance/cadCAD_org.md

 ## Maintainers
 (short bios including past contributions and current working group involvement)

 **Michael Zargham** - The inventor of cadCAD, Z (as he is affectionately known) is involved with most aspects of cadCAD on an ongoing basis.
-He is an active participant in all working groups: Maintainers, Administration, and Outreach & Education.
+He is an active participant in all working groups: Core Tech, Administration, and Outreach & Education.

-**Joshua Jodesty** - The lead developer of cadCAD, Josh is involved with the Maintainers workgroup and is the primary maintainer of the cadCAD repo.
+**Joshua Jodesty** - The lead developer of cadCAD, Josh is involved with the Core Tech workgroup and is the primary maintainer of the cadCAD repo.

-**Markus Koch** - One of cadCAD's most experienced users, Markus has contributed heavily to the development of the tool to this point, and is involved with the Maintainer workgroup.
+**Markus Koch** - One of cadCAD's most experienced users, Markus has contributed heavily to the development of the tool to this point, and is involved with the Core Tech workgroup.

 See more in "Maintainers" team in cadCAD_org <link>